tenzir/tenzir/web/blog/tenzir-v4.2/index.md

 Import a [CEF](/formats/cef) log from an FTP server into a Tenzir node:

 ```
-load ftp example.org/cef.log read cef
+load ftp ftp://example.org/cef.log read cef
 | import
 ```

 ## Lines Parser

-The new [`lines`](/formats/lines) parser splits its input at newline characters and produces events with a single field representing the line.
+The new [`lines`][lines] parser splits its input at newline characters and produces events with a single field representing the line.
 This parser is especially useful for onboarding line-based text files into pipelines.

 The `-s|--skip-empty` flags ignores empty lines.
 For example, read a text file